Shrug-Time/Shrug/README.md

 4. **Component Updates:**
    - Updated QuestionList component to use the new likedTotems utility
    - Ensured proper type definitions for handlers to fix TypeScript errors
+   - Removed optimistic UI updates in TotemButton to prevent UI state from getting out of sync with server state

+5. **Error Handling Improvements:**
+   - Modified TotemService.handleTotemLike to return non-error responses for already liked/unliked states
+   - Updated client-side handlers to properly handle these 'noop' actions without showing errors to users

+## Latest Fixes (2025-04-01)

+The latest round of fixes addresses the "Already Liked" errors that were still occurring when trying to like a totem that was already liked on the server:

+1. **Graceful 'Noop' Actions:**
+   - Changed the TotemService to return a `{ success: true, action: 'noop' }` response instead of throwing an error when a user tries to:
+     - Like a totem they've already liked
+     - Unlike a totem they haven't liked
+   - This prevents error messages from appearing and maintains a consistent UI state

+2. **UI Sync Improvements:**
+   - Removed optimistic UI updates in the TotemButton component
+   - Now wait for the server response before updating the UI state
+   - This ensures the UI always reflects the actual server state

+3. **Enhanced Error Handling:**
+   - Added better error logging throughout the like/unlike flow
+   - Improved handling of 'noop' responses at all levels of the stack

+These changes should resolve the "You've already liked this totem" errors and the issue where like counts would sometimes increment by 2.

 ## Known Issues to Monitor